Permafrost/Tundra/README.md

   Returns a list of all threads known in the current execution context.

   * Outputs:
     * `$threads` is an `IData[]` document list containing information about the all threads known in the current execution context.
       * `id` is the unique identifier of the thread in the current execution context.
       * `name` is the human-readable name that was assigned to the thread when it was created.
       * `description` is the thread's built-in string representation of itself.

-      * `state` is the thread's current status, and can be one of the following
+      * `state` is the thread's current status, and can be one of the following values:
-        values:
         * `NEW` - a thread that has not yet started is in this state.
         * `RUNNABLE` - a thread executing in the Java virtual machine is in this state.
         * `BLOCKED` - a thread that is blocked waiting for a monitor lock is in this state.
         * `WAITING` - a thread that is waiting indefinitely for another thread to perform a particular action is in this state.
         * `TIMED_WAITING` - a thread that is waiting for another thread to perform an action for up to a specified waiting time is in this state.
         * `TERMINATED` - a thread that has exited is in this state.
       * `priority` is the thread's priority as an integer.
 Threads with higher priority are executed in preference to threads with lower priority.
       * `group` is the name of the thread group this thread belongs to.
       * `alive?` is a boolean indicating if the thread is currently alive.
 A thread is alive if it has been started and has not yet died.
       * `interrupted?` is a boolean indicating if the thread has been interrupted.
       * `daemon?` is a boolean indicating if the thread is a daemon thread.
         Daemon threads do not block the JVM from exiting even if they are still running.
       * `stack` is a document list describing the call stack associated with this thread.
       * `thread` is the actual `java.lang.Thread` object itself.

 ### Time Zone

 * #### tundra.timezone:get

   Returns the time zone associated with the given ID.

   * Inputs:
     * `$id` is a [java.util.TimeZone] ID identifying the time zone to be returned.
     * `$datetime` is an optional XML datetime string identifying the instant in time to be used to determine the Universal Coordinated Time (UTC) offset and whether Daylight Savings Time (DST) is applicable.
 If not specified, defaults to the current datetime.
     * `$datetime.pattern` is an optional datetime pattern that `$datetime` conforms to, and will be used to parse the datetime string.
-Defaults to an [ISO8601]/XML datetime.
+Defaults to an [ISO8601] XML datetime.
   * Outputs:
     * `$timezone` is an IData document describing the time zone associated with the given `$id`.
       * `id` is the [java.util.TimeZone] ID associated with the time zone.
       * `name` is a short name associated with the time zone.
       * `description` is a long name associated with the time zone.
       * `utc.offset` is the historically correct XML duration added to UTC time to get local time in this time zone for the given `$datetime` instant.
 If daylight savings time is in effect for the given `$datetime` instant, then this value was adjusted to include the daylight savings offset.
       * `dst.used?` is a boolean indicating if daylight savings time is used by this time zone.
       * `dst.active?` is a boolean indicating if daylight savings time is in effect for the given `$datetime` instant.
       * `dst.offset` is the XML duration added to the UTC offset when daylight savings time is in effect.

 * #### tundra.timezone:list

   Returns all time zones known to the Java Virtual Machine.

   * Inputs:
     * `$datetime` is an optional XML datetime string identifying the instant in time to be used to determine the Universal Coordinated Time (UTC) offset and whether Daylight Savings Time (DST) is applicable.
 If not specified, defaults to the current datetime.
     * `$datetime.pattern` is an optional datetime pattern that `$datetime` conforms to, and will be used to parse the datetime string.
-Defaults to an [ISO8601]/XML datetime.
+Defaults to an [ISO8601] XML datetime.
   * Outputs:
     * `$timezones` is an IData document list of time zones known to the running instance of the Java Virtual Machine.
       * `id` is the [java.util.TimeZone] ID associated with the time zone.
       * `name` is a short name associated with the time zone.
       * `description` is a long name associated with the time zone.
       * `utc.offset` is the historically correct XML duration added to UTC time to get local time in this time zone for the given `$datetime` instant.
 If daylight savings time is in effect for the given `$datetime` instant, then this value was adjusted to include the daylight savings offset.
       * `dst.used?` is a boolean indicating if daylight savings time is used by this time zone.
       * `dst.active?` is a boolean indicating if daylight savings time is in effect for the given `$datetime` instant.
       * `dst.offset` is the XML duration added to the UTC offset when daylight savings time is in effect.

 * #### tundra.timezone:self

   Returns the default time zone for this host.

   * Inputs:
     * `$datetime` is an optional XML datetime string identifying the instant in time to be used to determine the Universal Coordinated Time (UTC) offset and whether Daylight Savings Time (DST) is applicable.
 If not specified, defaults to the current datetime.
     * `$datetime.pattern` is an optional datetime pattern that `$datetime` conforms to, and will be used to parse the datetime string.
-Defaults to an [ISO8601]/XML datetime.
+Defaults to an [ISO8601] XML datetime.
   * Outputs:
     * `$timezone` is an IData document describing the default time zone.
       * `id` is the [java.util.TimeZone] ID associated with the default time zone.
       * `name` is a short name associated with the default time zone.
       * `description` is a long name associated with the default time zone.
       * `utc.offset` is the historically correct XML duration added to UTC time to get local time in the default time zone for the given `$datetime` instant.
 If daylight savings time is in effect for the given `$datetime` instant, then this value was adjusted to include the daylight savings offset.
       * `dst.used?` is a boolean indicating if daylight savings time is used by this time zone.
       * `dst.active?` is a boolean indicating if daylight savings time is in effect for the given `$datetime` instant.
       * `dst.offset` is the XML duration added to the UTC offset when daylight savings time is in effect.

 ### URI

 Services for parsing and emitting Uniform Resource Identifier ([URI]) strings.

 * #### tundra.uri:decode